ChocoChopin/miEru/README.md

 ## Usage
 miEru is activated by a keyboard hotkey combination—by default, this is **Ctrl + F12**, but can be changed by modifying the **hotkey_to_scan_active_window** parameter in **/miEru/UGT/config.txt**.
-When it detects this combo, it takes a screenshot of the active window, sends that screenshot to the **Vision API**, receives the textual result of the API call, parses the result, and then forwards it to the clipboard for viewing in the browser window.
+When miEru detects this combo, it takes a screenshot of the active window, sends the screenshot to the **Vision API**, receives the textual result of the API call, parses the result, and then forwards it to the clipboard for viewing in the browser window.

 ### Set up the browser window
 An empty local HTML file will work, but retro JRPG-styled window templates are included in **/miEru/CSS Files**.
 Notably, these files contain carefully-designed CSS code to ensure text is presented in a form optimal for the way miEru presents it.
 You can easily edit them yourself and style text to your liking.
 Simply drag and drop the desired HTML file into a browser window, and it'll open as a new tab.
 From there, enable **Clipboard Inserter** and **rikaikun/Rikaichamp**, and optionally turn the window into a popup using **Open-as-Popup**, and you're ready for immersive learning.

+### Begin capturing
+Run the content you wish to capture—typically, a retro game

 ### Vision API setup
 miEru uses Google Cloud's **Vision API** to perform OCR on the active window, the results of which miEru then conveys to the clipboard.
 This requires an **API key**, which is associated with a Google account.
 Users of the API are permitted a number of free calls per month, and are charged (only with permission) for any calls made beyond that limit.
 Google offers $300 of free Cloud credit upon signup.
 For convenience's sake, an **API key** is included with this distribution, which was made especially for it—should its free $300 credit eventually dry up, you'll need to create your own key.
 This is trivially easy to do, only requires a payment method (which will likely never be charged, provided the key is only for your own personal use), and is explained in detail below.